ksaadDE/rustgotchas/How_to_convert_a_Enum_to_DB_row_string_value_using_Diesel.md

 # How to convert a Enum to DB row string value using Diesel?
+You are embaressed that you can not get your string based Enum saved to DB?
+No worries, I got you.

 # DB Entity Scheme
 Lets take, for example, this DB Entity Scheme: